damlano/super-power-grinding-simulator-exotic-shop/README.md

 3. add your own webhook to config.json and message (itll shutdown if you didnt)

 ## Usage
+- keep the referance image in the same directory then run the script by double clicking main.py
 - Run the notifier: `python main.py`
 - to shutdown close the python window